novoalab/nanoRMS/README.md

 ![alt text](./img/pca.png "PCA")

-### 4. Estimation of RNA modification stoichiometry via RNA read binning into 2 clusters (modified and unmodified)
+### 4. Estimation of RNA modification stoichiometry

 #### a) Using KMEANS clustering